hortonworks/cloudbreak/README.md

 export DPS_VERSION=2.0.0.0-142
 ```

-If you are using AWS, then also add the following lines, substituting your workload account id, and the AWS credentials that you have created for the CB role.
+If you are using AWS, then also add the following lines, substituting your control plane AWS account id, and the AWS credentials that you have created for the CB role.

 ```
-export CB_AWS_ACCOUNT_ID="THE_WORKLOAD_ACCOUNT_ID_PROBABLY_069336058373"
+export CB_AWS_ACCOUNT_ID="YOUR_AWS_ACCOUNT_ID"
 export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"
 export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_KEY"